-According to Section IV of the University Regulations, students may be involuntary withdrawn for reasons such as students being a health risk to self and others.
+Students may be involuntary withdrawn for reasons such as students posing a direct threat to the health or safety of self or others or interfered with the rights of other students, faculty, staff, or other members of the University community or with the exercise of any proper activities, functions, or duties of the University or its personnel, or has repeatedly harassed any member of the University community.
 The policy for involuntary withdrawal of students is available at https://catalog.purdue.edu/content.php?catoid=7&navoid=2852.

-Protection of Privacy of Student Information and Access to Personal Files (8.2f,g)
+Protection of Privacy of Student Information and Access to Personal Files (8.2r,s)